marianguceanu/BSs-degree/presentation.md

 ---
 # Focus: how easy can we understand what this component does?
 - Due to extensive nesting → hard to follow its operational flow
 - Inexpressive naming      → confusion (is _createChatCallback_ an actual callback or an API call?)
 ---
 # Actual, real-world examples of big projects
 ---
-#  11 graph arcs example
+#  11 operational flow example
 ### Continuous communication between components
 - Kernel → X Server → X client → X server → Kernel
 ### If you want a compositor to get rid of issues such as screen tearing